N1vn0vem8er/cutetoolbox/README.md

 * Marked Copyright (c) 2011-2018, Christopher Jeffrey MIT License
 * markdown.css Copyright 2011 Kevin Burke Apache License, Version 2.0

+For full functionality it also requires to have the following programs installed:
+* clang-format
+* ffmpeg

 ## License

 This software is licensed under GNU GENERAL PUBLIC LICENSE version 3.
 See [LICENSE](LICENSE) for more information.